-From a long list of 100 poems drawn from Canadian literary journals and magazines this year’s guest editor, award-winning poet A.F.
-Moritz has chosen 50 of the best Canadian poems published in 2008.
-With this anthology, readers, often baffled by proliferating poems and poets, will be able to tap into the remarkable and vibrant Canadian poetry scene, checking out the currents—and cross currents—of poetry in a volume distilled by a round robin of distinguished editorial taste.
+The Best Canadian Poetry in English 2010 proudly continues a series that kicked off with a bang in 2008 under the stewardship of esteemed series editor, Molly Peacock, and inaugural guest editor, award-winning poet Stephanie Bolster.
+The 2009 edition was expertly curated by A.F.
+Moritz, winner of the 2009 Griffin Poetry Prize.
+And this year, Lorna Crozier has chosen the fifty best Canadian poems published in Canadian literary journals and magazines in the preceding year.
+With this anthology, readers—often baffled by proliferating poems and poets—will be able to tap into the remarkable and vibrant Canadian poetry scene, checking out the currents—and cross currents—of poetry in a volume distilled by a round robin of distinguished editorial taste.

 Praise for The Best Canadian Poetry in English

 “Lovers of poetry should buy this volume: read some good poems, and encourage the future of this series.”

 “This would be an excellent book for the academic and the casual poetry fan who wants to dust off the rust in their CanLit poetry ligaments.”

 “The collection is a unique glimpse at a diversity of poets, from Ottawa’s David O’Meara to Margaret Atwood to the revered P.K.
 Page.”